moggirain/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - We will take these parameters as the best parameters.
     - ![](Images/02-_Early_stopping.png)
   - Andrew prefers to use L2 regularization instead of early stopping because this technique simultaneously tries to minimize the cost function and not to overfit which contradicts the orthogonalization approach (will be discussed further).
+  -Orthogonalization includes optimizing cost function and make sure the model not overfit (etc.,regularization).
   - But its advantage is that you don't need to search a hyperparameter like in other regularization approaches (like `lambda` in L2 regularization).

 - **Model Ensembles**:
   - Algorithm:
     - Train multiple independent models.
-    - At test time average their results.
+    - At test time average their results. ddd
   - It can get you extra 2% performance.
   - It reduces the generalization error.
   - You can use some snapshots of your NN at the training ensembles them and take the results.

 ### Normalizing inputs

-- If you normalize your inputs this will speed up the training process a lot.
+- If you normalize your inputs this will **speed up** the training process a lot.
 - Normalization are going on these steps:
   1. Get the mean of the training set: `mean = (1/m) * sum(x(i))`
   2. Subtract the mean from each input: `X = X - mean`